-Harmonizing Instruments: Piano II

-SDE# 284202
+SDE# 284202 1 term/1 credit

 Prerequisite: Intro.
-To Piano I or approval of the instructor
+To Piano I or approval of the instructor Grades 10-12

+Fees: \$25.00

 This is a one credit course, intermediate level, designed for students to experience instrumental music through instruments capable of producing both melody and harmony such as piano, keyboard and synthesizer.
 Students will develop a characteristic tone and engage in the processes of creating, performing and responding as related to instrumental music, while employing the concepts of accompaniment, timbre, rhythm, melody, harmony, form and expression.
 Additionally, exposure to music from other cultures, music history and theory are embedded so students may connect these experiences to historical relevance, contemporary issue, and selfreflection.